30 Ways to Get More Fiber in Your Diet Without Even Trying

 Have a beet salad for dinner

 These bright red veggies have virtually no fat, no cholesterol, no sodium, quite a bit of potassium, and 2 grams of fiber.
 Try roasting whole, peeled beets for 45 minutes, chilling, then dicing into a summer salad.
 You can even buy beets already roasted in the produce section of your grocery store.
-These fruits and vegetables keep hunger pangs away.

 Make rice pudding for dessert tonight

 Dessert with fiber?
 Yes, please!
 Only instead of white rice, use brown.
 Your family will thank you!

 The microwave variety works just fine, but we prefer air-popped popcorn without the oil.
 Each cup of popcorn delivers 1.2 grams of fiber.

 You can start by going half and half, eventually using only whole-wheat flour for all your cooking needs.
 Want to know the real difference between whole wheat and whole grain?

 Throw some flaxseeds or wheat germ to batter